ScottLogic/blog/_posts/2024-05-01-knowledge-graphs-what-are-they.md

 For the purposes of comparison I then created three database tables in Sql to hold the same data.
 Those tables were Club, Member and Membership, where the Membership table holds the many-to-many relationship between clubs and members.

+<small>Knowledge graph representation of members and clubs</small>
 ![png]({{ site.github.url }}/rstrange/assets/knowledge-graphs/knowledge-graph-expanded.png)

-<small>Knowledge graph representation of members and clubs</small>
+<small>Tabular representation of members and clubs</small>
 ![png]({{ site.github.url }}/rstrange/assets/knowledge-graphs/sql-with-joins.png)

-<small>Tabular representation of members and clubs</small>

 Both of these representations are pretty easy to read, but traversing the relationships of the tabular representation feels clunky in comparison.

-If I wanted to know which members go to a club with Bob, in the knowledge graph I can link through the relationships easily to traverse the data, whereas in the table form I need to keep track of the data in my head as I read it.
+For example, what if we wanted to know which members go to a club with Bob?

+I find that in the knowledge graph I can link through the relationships easily to traverse the data, whereas in the table form I need to keep track of the data in my head as I read it.

 That may sound obvious, but I think it’s a powerful representation of what knowledge graphs and graph databases are for; they are for when the relationships between data are as interesting or important as the data itself.
 To put it another way, if you have a connected dataset where you’ll be traversing relationships often, they could be the way to go.